 The disk drive cables must be replaced if they are removed.

-Perform the following steps to replace the SAN Volume Controller 2145-4F2 disk drive cables: Connect the SCSI signal connector 1 and the power connector 2 to the back of the disk drive, then replace the cable.
-See Figure 85 on page 255.
+Perform the following steps to replace the SAN Volume Controller 2145-4F2 disk drive cables:

+1. Connect the SCSI signal connector 1 and the power connector 2 to the back of the disk drive, then replace the cable.
+See Figure 94.

-Figure 85.
+Figure 94.
 Replacing the SAN Volume Controller 2145-4F2 disk drive cables